philpax/borealis/README.md

 # Borealis

+**NOTE**: This is not being actively developed.
+If you are looking for a RGB solution, I suggest [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).

 Borealis is an Asus Aura Sync driver application for Linux.
 It can set your peripherals' RGB lighting without the use of the Windows Aura application.